Women in South Africa: Women and apartheid

-Women continued to join the urban work force, and by the late 1980s, women made up at least 90 percent of the domestic work force and 36 percent of the industrial work force, according to labor union estimates.
-However, as with the rest of the world, women's wages were lower than men's even for the same job, positions normally held by women had long hours and few benefits, e.g. sick leave; women often were dismissed without advance notice and without any type of termination pay.
+Women continued to join the urban workforce, and by the late 1980s, women accounted for at least 90 percent of the domestic workforce and 36 percent of the industrial workforce, according to labor union estimates.
+However, as in the rest of the world, women's wages were lower than men's for the same job; positions typically held by women were characterised by long hours and few benefits (e.g., sick leave).
+Women were often dismissed without advance notice and without any form of termination pay.

-Conservative Afrikaner women have organized in support of Afrikaner cultural preservation and apartheid since the 1970s.
+Conservative Afrikaner women have organised in support of Afrikaner cultural preservation and apartheid since the early 1970s.
 The Kappiekommando was established in the late 1970s to demand a return to traditional Afrikaner values.
-This organization was named for its distinctive Voortrekker dress, which caused some young Afrikaners and others to ridicule its members' appearance and their militancy.
-The Kappiekommando's militant opposition to political reforms eventually contributed to its marginalization, even among staunchly conservative Afrikaners.
+This organisation was named for its distinctive Voortrekker dress, which caused some young Afrikaners and others to ridicule its members' appearance and their militancy.
+The Kappiekommando's militant opposition to political reforms eventually contributed to its marginalisation, even among staunchly conservative Afrikaners.

-The Afrikanervroue-Kenkrag (AVK), another Afrikaner women's organization, was formed in 1983 and worked primarily to oppose racial integration in schools and other public places.
+The Afrikanervroue-Kenkrag (AVK), another Afrikaner women's organisation, was formed in 1983 and primarily opposed de facto racial desegregation in schools and other public spaces.
 AVK membership grew to about 1,000 during the mid-1980s.
-The group published a monthly newsletter and cooperated with other Afrikaner organizations, but like the Kappiekommando, the AVK lost support when mainstream Afrikaner political leaders began working toward racial inclusiveness in the 1990s.
+The group published a monthly newsletter and cooperated with other Afrikaner organisations.
+Still, like the Kappiekommando, the AVK lost support when mainstream Afrikaner political leaders began working towards de jure racial desegregation in the early 1990s.